httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 implementations can and do retry HTTP GET requests that fail.

-Finally, note that while HTTP allows GET requests to have a body syntactically, this is done only to allow parsers to be generic; as per {{!RFC7231}}, Section 4.3.1, a body on a GET has no meaning, and will be either ignored or rejected by generic HTTP software.
+Finally, note that while HTTP allows GET requests to have a body syntactically, this is done only to allow parsers to be generic; as per {{!I-D.ietf-httpbis-semantics}}, Section 7.3.1, a body on a GET has no meaning, and will be either ignored or rejected by generic HTTP software.

 ### OPTIONS